QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 We'll eventually  want to compare the results we obtain  here to those that we obtain in  those obtained in this quantecon lecture {doc}`calvo`.

-To enable us to do that, we  copy the class `ChangLQ` that we used in that lecture.
+To enable us to do that, we  copy the class `ChangLQ`  used in that lecture.

 We hide the cell that copies the class, but readers can find details of the class in this quantecon lecture {doc}`calvo`.